MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/device-and-adapter-initialization.md

         }

         //
-        // Store a pointer to the adapter in the device context
+        // Optional: store a pointer to the adapter in the device context
         //
         deviceContext->NetAdapters[i] = netAdapter;

         //
-        // Initialize the adapter's context
+        // Optional: initialize the adapter's context
         //
         MY_ADAPTER_CONTEXT adapterContext = GetMyAdapterContext(&netAdapter);
         ...